• Inspired Learning

 The Homeschooler’s Ultimate Guide to Dual Enrollment

+Are you interested in dual enrollment for homeschoolers?
+What is it?
+How do you do it?
+Why?
+Read this guide to find out.
 Dual credit, dual enrollment, early college enrollment, credit-in-escrow–I’ve heard it called many things.
-When I was in high school (yes, 392 years ago), I had the opportunity to take a few classes this way and loved it.
-It actually saved my hide the second semester of my freshman year.
-I only had enough money to […]
+When I was in high school (yes, 392 years ago), I had the opportunity to take a few classes […]

 Make a Professional Homeschool Transcript with This Free Download

 Stay calm.
 Don’t panic.
-You can create a homeschool transcript, and it can be quick, easy, and painless process.
+You can homeschool high school, and you can create a homeschool transcript; it can be quick, easy, and painless process.
 What Is a Transcript?
 A transcript is typically a one page academic summary of your student’s high school accomplishments.
-Colleges look at transcripts to confirm that your student has completed the admissions requirements.
-What Is Included on […]
+Why Do Homeschool Students Need a Transcript?
+Colleges look at transcripts to confirm […]

 Improve Your SAT Math Score with Mr. D